 The latest book recommendations from the editors of Scientific American

-Letters to the editor from the May 2016 issue of Scientific American
+Letters to the editor from the November 2017 issue of Scientific American

-Books and recommendations from Scientific American
+Book recommendations from the editors of Scientific American